ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 //"1,2,3,4,5"
 {% endhighlight %}

 In this case, we don't pass a starting value, and have our join handle it appropriately.
-Now, the native `string.prototype.join` is much better at it's job than this, but hopefully this was useful as an illustration.
+Now, the native `string.prototype.join` is much better at its job than this, but hopefully this was useful as an illustration.

 Lets look at another example, this time lets see if we can find the minimum number out of a set.